 IMPORTANT NOTICE

-This is a non-proprietary version of the BWRX-300 Reactor Pressure Vessel Isolation and Overpressure Protection Licensing Topical Report, from which the proprietary information has been removed.
-The header of each page in this enclosure carries the notation "Non-Proprietary Information."
-Portions of the enclosure that have been removed are indicated by an open and closed bracket as shown here [[ ]].
+This is a non-proprietary version of NEDC-33912P-A Revision 1, from which the proprietary information has been removed.
+Portions of the enclosure that have been removed are indicated by an open and closed bracket as shown here. [[]].